Refuge89/ArthasCore/README.md

-# SunWellCore
+# LunaCore
-This is lite distribution of SunWellCore.
-(Sunwell.pl)
+This is lite distribution of LunaCore. (neltharion.ru)